Election for NTC president on Monday

 The 2017 election for Nuu-chah-nulth Tribal Council President and Vice President will take place at the NTC AGM, Sept.
 25, 2017 in Maht Mahs gym, Port Alberni.

-According to NTC Executive Director Florence Wylie, there are two eligible candidates running for president.
+According to Electoral Officer Maureen Thomas, there are two eligible candidates running for president.
 Debora Foxcroft, Tseshaht, is running for a second term.
 Her challenger is Judith Sayers, Hupacasath.

 No applications have been received for the position of NTC Vice President, presently held by Ken Watts.